EricBrianAnil/SBSPS-Challenge-1492-SmarTangle-Warehouse-Management-System-1/README.md

-# SBSPS-Challenge-1492-SmarTangle-Warehouse-Management-System
+# SBSPS-Challenge-1492-SmarTangle-Warehouse-Management-System | Team hackOverflow
 A **Tangle** network based SaaS Warehouse Optimization System for a Food Warehouse that covers tracking of the movement, quality and shelf life of the product and also predicts the requirement of raw materials  based on daily demands for a long period using the **FbProphet** Time Series forecasting model.
+The project consists of a **Django-based web application** as well as a **Flutter based mobile application.**
 ### [Check out the Project demo video here!](https://youtu.be/RXRktCTKABk)

 ![](/Images/poster1.png)